opencog/atomspace/opencog/bench-mst/README.md

 So the algo here runs at the same speed as the "state of the art".
 Better, even, with the right scoring function!
 Woo hoo!
 Actual performance can probably be improved by re-implementing in C++.

+On the other hand, the O(N^2.3) behavior suggests that the algorithm is bottlenecked in fetching scores from the atomspace.
+If this really is true, then re-writing in C++ might not help very much...

 == References
 * Eisner, Jason, 1996.
 “Three New Probabilistic Models for Dependency